 - 4.7 The quality of pastoral care is excellent. - 4.8 A culture of care pervades all areas of the college and is commented on positively by pupils and their parents.
 Pupils are recognised as individuals and all staff take pride in encouraging and supporting each to achieve his or her best.
-Excellent communication between staff, pupils and parents plays a key part in securing the high levels of trust and support evident within the school community.
-Year 10 pupils who volunteer to act as mentors for Year 7 pupils are an example of the culture of care in action. - 4.9 In responses to the pupils' questionnaires a small minority of pupils expressed concern about sanctions.
+Excellent communication between staff, pupils and parents plays a key part in securing the high levels of trust and support evident within the college community.
+Year 10 pupils who volunteer to act as mentors for Year 7 pupils are an example of the culture of care in action. - 4.9 In the pupils' questionnaire responses a small minority of pupils expressed concern about sanctions.
 Inspection evidence does not support this.
 Expectations are clearly set out and sanctions and rewards are closely monitored.
-Pupils appreciate the rewards system and confirm its positive impact on their motivation to be the 'best they can be'. - 4.10 The college house structure successfully supports interaction between pupils across all age groups and between day and boarding pupils through numerous events such as the annual cross-country run where every individual's effort and contribution is valued.
+Pupils appreciate the rewards system and confirm its positive impact on their motivation to be the best they can be. - 4.10 The college's house structure successfully supports interaction between pupils across all age groups and between day and boarding pupils through numerous events such as the annual cross-country run where every individual's effort and contribution is valued.
 The sense of community is strengthened through healthy competition involving staff and pupils in varied activities, including an annual arts festival. - 4.11 The college is highly successful in promoting good behaviour.
-Pupils report that bullying very rarely occurs, and that any issues are promptly handled.
+The effectiveness of the college's anti-bullying policy is reflected in the fact that pupils report that bullying very rarely occurs, and that any issues are promptly handled.
 Pupils have great confidence in the support given by staff whenever it is needed.
 Recent guidance on cyber-bullying across all year groups has been well received.
 Pupils understand the importance of a healthy lifestyle, responding positively to nutrition guidance in the curriculum and the many opportunities for physical exercise.
-The accessibility plan confirms a pro-active approach to improving educational and physical access to the school for all pupils. - 4.12 In the pupils' questionnaire responses, a small minority expressed concern that the college does not respond to pupils' opinions.
+The accessibility plan confirms a pro-active approach to improving educational and physical access to the school for all pupils. - 4.12 Of the pupils' questionnaire responses, a small minority expressed concern that the school does not respond to pupils' opinions.
 Inspection evidence does not support this.
-The school actively seeks pupil input through three pupil committees.
+The college actively seeks pupils' input through three pupil committees.
 The school council includes representatives from every tutor group and issues raised are considered carefully.
 Minutes of council meetings are published termly.
 The Year 11 common room development is a particularly successful outcome from the work of this group.
 The staff and pupil nutrition and catering committee welcomes feedback on the catering provision.
 Whilst the existence of these groups is widely known, pupils report that they are unaware or unsure of the responses to matters raised.